phunky-phresh/project0-TicTacToe/README.md

 ```
 #### Media Query

-When trying to set media queries for the background image,
+When trying to set media queries for the background image there is responsiveness unless displayed on a **mobile device**.
+It could be that it is an issue with the queries themselves, or an existing style that needs to be removed.

+Apart from that it is responsive on a desktop display.

 ### Can it be fixed?
 For sure, once the code is more refined, it will hopefully require a lot less code to factor in this type of win. for now, just **try not to lose, player two!**